mayope/keycloakmigration/docsbuild/content/migrations/scopes.md

 ```

 ## assignRoleToClientScope
-Adds a realm- or client-role(if roleClientId is set) a clientScope.
+Adds a realm- or client-role (if roleClientId is set) to a clientScope.

 ### Parameters
 - realm: String, optional